- Assistant Professor

 Our curriculum blends the liberal arts with mathematics, science, and engineering.
 As a civil engineering student, you’ll learn how to:

-- Apply engineering design to problem solve, while considering public health, safety, and welfare – as well as global, cultural, social, environmental, and economic factors.
+- Apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

 - Communicate effectively with a range of audiences.

-- Function effectively on a team to provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.
+- Function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.

-- Develop and conduct appropriate experimentation, analyze and interpret data, and draw conclusions.
+- Develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.

 - Acquire and apply new knowledge as needed, using appropriate learning strategies.